Table of Contents

 Maintain a Neutral Spine

 Keep a neutral spine.
 A straight back and tall chest are essential.
-No rounding of the lower back is acceptable—in a neutral position, your vertebrae are secure, and the glutes and hamstrings will pick up the majority of the slack.
+No rounding of the lower back is acceptable, because a neutral position helps load the glutes and hamstrings instead of the passive structures of the spine.

 Hinge at the Hips, Not the Knees